CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/11-Observability-Audit.md

 # 11. Observability & Audit

-**Purpose:** Comprehensive guide for monitoring, logging, and auditing mcp-ssh-orchestrator operations for security and compliance.
+**Purpose:** Comprehensive guide for monitoring, logging, and auditing MCP SSH Orchestrator operations for security and compliance.

 ## Overview

-mcp-ssh-orchestrator provides observability through structured JSON logging to stderr.
+MCP SSH Orchestrator provides observability through structured JSON logging to stderr.
 All audit logs are written to stderr while MCP protocol responses use stdout, providing clean separation for log aggregation and analysis.

 ## Logging Architecture